phyjonas/Fantasy-Football-optimiser/README.md

 # Fantasy-Football-optimiser
 Creates an optimised DraftKing's Line-up based on the provided projections

-This is is code I have written a while back in order to automatically write the best (n) lineups for a fantasy-football time into a csv file, that can be uploaded directly to DraftKings.
+This is is code I have written a while back in order to automatically write the best (n) lineups for a fantasy-football team into a csv file, that can be uploaded directly to DraftKings.
 The projections used here are from https://fantasyfootballanalytics.net/.
 Other projections can of course be used but the Data-read in class has to be extended I assume.
 There is also a jupyter notebook explaining the logic and the most important steps of the MIP.
 The code needs refactoring, but so far I have been to lazy to do so.

 ## How to use
+Note: This whole process can automised if desired
 1. Download the projections
 2. Download the DrafKing Salaries (best to directly copy them)
 3. Run main.py with the chosen parameters